Is It Possible to Do God’s Will?

 As well, there are many positive aspects to exerting one’s will such as improving your health through exercise, learning another language so you can communicate with other cultures, developing spiritual maturity so you can help others and on and on.
 This gives rise to an important question;

-Is the exertion of the individual will an indication humans are inherently flawed?
+Is the exertion of an individual’s will an indication humans are inherently flawed?

 Religious leaders and teachers would never allow for the possibility that God made a mistake on humans but an intelligent person truly wanting to resolve this issue of ‘my will or Thy Will’ has to stop and ask the question.
 Anyone really wanting to know for themselves has to sit down at some point and recognize the intense drive within themselves to want the things they want and to want them their way.
 It’s undeniable!

 What I have come to realize is that the degree to which one is attached to their individual will represents a phase of spiritual maturity.
-The bulk of the people on the Earth are in a phase of maturity that is all but consumed in exerting their individual will.
-Such a mindset is promoted and makes sense when immersed in this consciousness.
+The bulk of the people on the Earth are all but consumed in exerting their individual will.
+This ‘what-about-me’ mindset is promoted and makes perfect sense when one is immersed in this consciousness.

 Despite the incredible pain and anguish it causes all of us when we exert our will relentlessly over others, and despite all the complications it yields in the form of frustrating situations, we persist.
 We can’t seem to accept that there is a different way to live but strive even harder to figure out how to get our way.